Consolidated Catalina JX208, Castlegregory, Kerry, 1944

 Pilot Aged 23

-Son of Frederick John and Dorothy Williams, of
+Son of Frederick John and Dorothy Williams, of Devonport.
+Eric

-Devonport.
-Eric is buried in Plymouth.
-His sister Ann
+is buried in Plymouth.
+His sister Ann who was only 8 at the time

-above photo of Eric.
-Eric is not in the above photo as
+that he died provided the above photo of Eric.
+Eric is not in

-of the two pilots in the photo, the one sitting is F/Lt
+the above photo as of the two pilots in the photo, the one

-John Howard Dunn of the RAF.
+sitting is F/Lt John Howard Dunn of the RAF.
 F/Lt Dunn's family

-understand that this photo was taken in around April
+understand that this photo was taken in around April 1944 at

-1944 at about the time their father joined 202 Squadron.
+about the time their father joined 202 Squadron.

 F/Sgt Peter Lloyd LOWE 1322824

-of Leonard William and Nelly Lowe, of Outwood, see below
+Navigator/Bomber aged 21 Son of Leonard William and Nelly Lowe, of

-for further details of Peter.
+Outwood, see below for further details of Peter.

-The photo at right was taken during one of Peter's last
+The photo at right was taken during one of Peter's last leave

-leave visits to his parents.
+visits to his parents.

 P/O Robert Raymond PERKINS 196829

-Flight Engineer aged 25 Son of
+Flight Engineer aged 25 Son of Robert James Perkins

-Robert James Perkins and Minnie Perkins, of Basingstoke.
+and Minnie Perkins, of Basingstoke.
+Robert was commissioned as

-the crash and the notice of promotion was published
+an officer around the time of the crash and the notice of

-photographed above and provided the photo shown at right
+airmen photographed above and provided the photo shown at right

-which is believed to have been taken in
+which is believed to have been taken in Weston-super-mare,

-Weston-super-mare, Robert is seen on the left of the
+Robert is seen on the left of the photo.
+Before the war he was a

-Hughes Instruments in Basingstoke.
-His family understand
+technician with Kelvin Hughes Instruments in Basingstoke.
+His

-Command.
+Bomber Command.
 His service number at enlistment was 914922

 indicating an early enlistment in perhaps 1939 or 1940.